Fundraising Statistics: Charitable Donations

 - The addition of auto-submission functionality is projected to yield an 80% increase in matching gift revenue for organizations that use it.

-Corporate philanthropy, and specifically matching gift programs, represents a major missed opportunity for most nonprofit organizations.
-It’s clear that donors are more than willing to increase their support when they know it can be matched by their employers, and companies are happy to offer their employees these options in order to streamline philanthropic outreach.
-The potential impact of matching gifts is significant, but low awareness seems to be the largest hurdle.
-Nonprofits should prioritize promoting these programs to their donors to see the biggest results.
+The Takeaway: Corporate philanthropy, specifically matching gift programs, represents a major missed opportunity for most nonprofits.
+Donors are more than willing to increase their support when they know it can be matched by their employers, and companies are happy to offer their employees these options to streamline philanthropic outreach.
+The potential impact of matching gifts is significant, but low awareness is the largest hurdle.
+Nonprofits should prioritize promoting these programs to donors to see more results.

 Nonprofit Marketing Statistics:

 - 32% of donors are most inspired to give via social media, followed closely by email (30%), website (17%), print (15%), TV or radio ad (3%), phone call (2%), and text message (1%).

 - Of those inspired to give via social media, 56% were most impacted by Facebook posts, 21% by Instagram, 13% by Twitter, 5% by YouTube, and 4% by LinkedIn.